Pricing

 We have 2 wait-list options....

 * Please don't ever ask us to add you to a wait-list above others.
 We will not, under any circumstances jump you to a higher position.
 We will not accept bribes or special offers, to do so.
 We believe in honesty and fairness.
+However, we do reserve the right, as breeders, to retain puppies for our own breeding purposes, before any puppies are offered to prospective buyers.

 1. Place a non-refundable deposit on the upcoming, confirmed litter.

 3. Be removed from the wait-list.
 If I don't hear back from you within 48-hours of contact, I will assume you are no longer interested in a puppy from Taylored Dobermans, and will remove you from the list.
 If you contact me to be added back to the list after 48-hours, you will be re-added to the bottom of the list.
-For primary wait-listers, I will add you back to the list once free of charge, if requested within 2 weeks of an offer you did not respond to.
+I will add you back to the list once free of charge, if requested within 2 weeks of an offer you did not respond to.
 However to be added back, you will be added to the bottom of the list.
-Thereafter, payment will have to be made again, to go back on the primary wait-list at all.
+Thereafter, payment will have to be made again, to go back on the wait-list at all.

 1. First and last name.